Does Car Insurance Cover My Own Injuries?

 Send a Demand Letter for Third-Party Claims

-If pursuing the at-fault driver's bodily injury liability coverage, send a demand letter to their insurer once your treatment is complete and you know your total medical costs, lost wages and pain and suffering damages.
+If you're pursuing the at-fault driver's bodily injury liability coverage, send a demand letter to their insurer once treatment is complete and you have a full accounting of medical costs, lost wages and pain and suffering damages.

 6. 6